Azure Enterprise Enrollment Hierarchy

 In my experience, Accounts are the most confusing aspect of the Enrollment Hierarchy.
 The reason for this is that an Account can only have a single Account Owner.
 And that Account Owner cannot be assigned as an Account Owner to any other Account.
 So, Accounts, and subsequently Account Owners, are primarily responsible for creating and managing Subscriptions.
 When an Account Owner creates a Subscription, that Subscription is assigned to that Account and the Account Owner becomes the first Subscription Owner for the new Subscription.
 Subscriptions can be moved between Accounts but a Subscription can only belong to a single Account at any given time.
 Think of Accounts, and Account Owners, as being the individuals that you want to create and manage Subscriptions within your Departments (or within your Enrollment if you’re not using Departments).
 It’s fairly common to have between 1-3 Accounts per Department.
 Accounts are created and managed in the Azure EA Portal.

-Subscriptions represent the highlest level container for deploying resources and assigning permissions to those resources.
+Subscriptions are containers for deploying resources, assigning permissions, and applying policy.
 Subscriptions enable you to isolate environments across business units.
 They also enable you to isolate non-production and production environments.
 A very common model for creating Subscriptions is to create separate non-production and production Subscriptions for each business unit that leverages Azure.
 For example, the Marketing business unit would have the following Subscriptions that fall under the Marketing Department: Marketing Non-Production, Marketing Production.
 Subscriptions are also an effective way to perform chargeback since you can easily filter usage charges by Department and Subscription.
 Subscriptions are created and managed by Account Owners in the Azure Account Portal.

 Resource Groups allow you to organize Resources within a Subscription.
 Resource Groups inherit RBAC permissions from their Subscription but can also be used to assign additional RBAC permissions.
 Resource Groups are created and managed in the Azure Portal.